metro-ontime/performance_tracker/README.md

 - Currently, monitoring the LA bus network is outside the scope of this project.
 - We do not plan to duplicate/compete with existing services that provide upcoming arrival predictions.
 NextBus, Google Maps and Transit already provide these services.
 We focus on historical data only.
  - We will not produce any new 'raw' data - for example like Transit's approach of gathering crowd-sourced positioning data from its users to support and improve Metro's predictions.

+## Contact Us:

+We have an ongoing discussion on the Hack For LA Slack.
+Sign up here: https://hackforla-slack.herokuapp.com/ Once you are signed up, click on "Channels" and search for '#metro-ontime' to join our chat.
+We meet weekly on Tuesday nights at Hack For LA in Downtown Los Angeles.
+Details are here: http://www.hackforla.org/ You can also contact us via the issue tracker in this repository.

 ## Getting Started: